Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 Note that the F1-score is computed for each outcome category separately.
 This enables us to identify biases in forecasts with regard to the classes, if any.
 A high F1-score implies that the model can consistently forecast the correct outcome.

-One of the criticism with the F1-score is that it gives larger weight to smaller classes, and it favors models with similar sensitivity and specificity.
-It is imperative to use another criteria to evaluate the predictive accuracy of the models.
+One of the criticisms of the F1-score is that it gives larger weight to smaller classes and favours models with similar sensitivity and specificity.
+It is imperative to use another criterion to evaluate the predictive accuracy of the models.
 Following the discussions by \cite{czado2009predictive} and \cite{kolassa2016evaluating} who pointed out the need to take into account the probability with which the forecast is made in similar problems, we are going to use the Brier score.
 It is a widely used scoring rule for multi-class prediction problems with mutually exclusive classes.
 The reader is referred to the works by \cite{brier1950verification} and \cite{murphy1973new} for the definition and related discussions on the Brier score.
 The scoring mechanism takes into account the probabilities of classification and compares them against the observed outcome.
 Recall the predicted probabilities in \cref{eq:predicted-prob} and let $\hat{p}_{ir}$ be the value corresponding to the $r^{th}$ category, for the $i^{th}$ match in $\mathcal{S}_{te}$.
 Then, the Brier score for the test set is given by

 Evidently, a lower Brier score implies a better predictive performance of the model.
-As mentioned before, these evaluation criterion will be reported for the competing models, for every minute $t \in \Gamma$ of the match.
+As mentioned before, these evaluation criteria will be reported for the competing models for every minute $t \in \Gamma$ of the match.